ServiceNowDevProgram/code-snippets/GlideRecord/Set Template/readme.md

-This function is useful in applying template on tables when creating new record/s using scripts.
+This function is useful in applying template on tables when creating new record using scripts.